OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Immensly adopted on the planet Earth.
 The oldest of all the others, and still alive and well.
     `C` has no OO features (it avatar `C++` does have some).
 No Functional Programming features.
-    Requires explicit memory allocation and de-allocation (`alloc` and `free`), extensively uses _pointers_, that lead to vast majority of the bugs `C` developers have to deal with.
+    Requires explicit memory allocation and de-allocation (`alloc` and `free`), extensively uses _pointers_, which is what leads to vast majority of the bugs `C` developers have to deal with.
 Requires compilation (`gcc`, `cc`, etc, the compilator depends on the machine you are on).
     Running the same `C` program on different Operating Systems often - if not always - requires a re-compilation of the code.
     The code is compiled natively - hence does not require a Virtual Machine.
 These two aspects (lack of portability, having to deal with pointers) are two of the most important ideas that gave birth to Java (Java has no pointers, and once compiled runs everywhere there is a JVM.
 The early motto of Java was